DucManhPhan/DucManhPhan.github.io/_posts/2019-08-03-Data-binding-in-Angular.md

 - ```ngModel``` comes as a built-in directive as part of the ```FormsModule``` to implement two-way binding and should be preferred when building components that serve as custom form controls.

+- Unlike AngularJS, Angular does not provide two way binding by default, which avoid all the digest cycle and watchers issues that AngularJS dealt with.

+- Data binding in Angular works by synchronizing the data in the components with the UI so that it reflects the current value of the data.
+To achieve the synchronization of the View and the Model, Angular uses change detection.

 <br>

 Refer: